KushalMehta39/Node_Mailer/README.md

 # Node_Mailer

-Node_Mailer is a Node.js application that facilitates sending One-Time Passwords (OTPs) and emails using templates.
+Node_Mailer is a Node.js application that facilitates sending One-Time Passwords (OTPs) and templated emails.
 It utilizes Express.js for the server framework and Nodemailer for sending emails.

 ## Features

-- Send OTP to users for verification
+- Send OTP to users for verification.
-- Verify OTPs
+- Verify OTPs.
-- Send templated emails with dynamic content
+- Send templated emails with dynamic content.
-- Handle concurrent email sending with a worker pool
+- Handle concurrent email sending with a worker pool.

 ## Technologies Used